leanswift/leanswift.github.io/supplierportal/src/pages/20.1.0/usermanual-supplierportal-user.md

 Prerequisites to register as supplier

--To register, the supplier needs to be vendor in M3 and the supplier id needs to be in status &#39;20&#39; (approved) in M3.
+-The supplier needs to be vendor in M3 and the supplier id needs to be in status &#39;20&#39; (approved) in M3.

 -Already registered supplier id cannot be registered again.